Yawan-1/StackOverFlow--Clone/README.md

 }
   ````

-_*Note: You can skip postgresql installation if you're setting up this project using sqlite. simply just comment the postgresql configuration and uncomment sqlite configuration_
+_*Note: If you are setting up this project using sqlite, you have the option to bypass the postgresql installation step.
+To do so, please consider commenting out the postgresql configuration and uncommenting the sqlite configuration._